 #4 Furniture with storage

 Consider going for furniture that doubles as storage space to make it easier when putting away belongings when cleaning.
-Do go for storage options that are easy to access.
+Go for storage options that are easy to access!
 Furniture with hard to reach storage areas are troublesome to work with and will probably end up rarely used.
 Place the furniture near to where the items are usually used for a quick tidying up process.

 To quote tidying consultant Marie Kondo, “The question of what you want to own is actually a question of how you want to live your life”.
-The less you own, the less cleaning up you have to do!
-Keep your belongings to a minimum and limit yourself to practical essentials to cut down on home maintenance work.
+Therefore, the less you own, the less cleaning up you have to do!
+Keep your belongings to a minimum and limit yourself to practical essentials to cut down on cleaning and maintenance work.

 Whether you’re remodeling your home or choosing to make a few small changes, these tips should help you create a home where you’ll spend less time cleaning and more on hobbies, interests and relaxation!